UlisesAlexanderAM/my_portfolio_api/README.md

 # My portfolio API previously known as Job Hunting Helper

-This is a project to keep track of my skills and the projects related to them.
-It is the API of my portfolio.
+This is a project to access a list of my skills and the projects related to them.
+The API serves as the bridge between my future portfolio website and the database where all information is saved.
+This API only can access the database, it can't modify it, to do operations in the database I'm planning to create a command line utility, probably with Typer.

 ## Motivation